 Silica Gel Is Generally Used As a Stationary Phase

-So how do the compounds show differences in rate?
+How do the compounds show differences in speed?
 In chromatography, we always prepare a stationary phase.
 By passing the compound through the stationary phase, the compound produces a difference in speed.
-The stationary phase is placed in a thin tube and the compound is passed through it.
+The stationary phase is placed in a thin tube, and the compound is passed through it.

 Depending on what stationary phase is being prepared, the name of the chromatography changes.
 For adsorption chromatography, the most common choice is silica gel.

-In our life, we use silica gel particles as a desiccant.
-However, the silica gel used in chemical experiments is very fine and silky.
+In our daily lives, we use silica gel granules as desiccants.
+On the other hand, the silica gel used in chemical experiments is very fine and silky.
 After filling the silica gel into a tube, we pour a solvent with the dissolved compound.

 Although there are several stationary phases such as silica gel, alumina, and activated carbon, we use silica gel in normal phase chromatography unless there is a good reason to use it.